-Personal judgement - Members may take account of the views of others, including their political groups, but should reach their own conclusions on the issues before them and act in accordance with those conclusions.
+6. Members may take account of the views of others, including their political groups, but should reach their own conclusions on the issues before them and act in accordance with those conclusions.

+Respect for Others

-Respect for others - Members should promote equality by not discriminating unlawfully against any person, and by treating people with respect, regardless of their race, age, religion, gender, sexual orientation or disability.
-They should respect the impartiality and integrity of the authority's statutory officers and its other employees.
+7. Members should promote equality by not discriminating unlawfully against any person, and by treating people with respect, regardless of their race, age, religion, gender, sexual orientation or disability.
+They should respect the impartiality and integrity of the authority's statutory officers, and its other employees.

-Duty to uphold the Law - Members should uphold the law and, on all occasions, act in accordance with the trust that the public is entitled to place in them.
+Duty to Uphold the Law

+8. Members should uphold the law and, on all occasions, act in accordance with the trust that the public is entitled to place in them.

+Stewardship

-Stewardship - Members should do whatever they are able to do to ensure that their authorities use their resources prudently and in accordance with the law.
+9. Members should do whatever they are able to do to ensure that their authorities use their resources prudently and in accordance with the law.

+Leadership

-Leadership - Members should promote and support these principles by leadership, and by example, and should act in a way that secures or preserves public confidence.
+10. Members should promote and support these principles by leadership, and by example, and should act in a way that secures or preserves public confidence.